 have very happy memories of him and how good he always was to me.

-Father gradually grew worse; and finally, one day in October (I
+worse; and finally, one day

-it was the 23rd) 1923, I received word that he had passed
+think it was the 23rd) 1923, I received word that he had passed

 Daddy.
 He looked so peaceful lying there.
 My two brothers, Claude

-when he passed away.
+and Rain, were with him when he passed away.
 He was so considerate of Mother, and never made any more trouble for her than possible.
 So with the help of the children, he was cared for in his own home.

 This is what Father would have wanted.
 I did not stay long after